 ABB (www.abb.com) is a leader in power and automation technologies that enable utility and industry customers to improve performance while lowering environmental impact.
-The ABB Group of companies operates in around 100 countries and employs about 135,000 people.
+The ABB Group of companies operates in around 100 countries and employs about 145,000 people.

 ABB has been a member of the UN Global Compact since 2000.
 In common with other members, ABB reports every year on progress on the Compact's ten principles.
-This is the Communication on Progress for 2011.
+This is the Communication on Progress for 2012.

-Statement of support from Joe Hogan, ABB Chief Executive Officer
+Statement of support Joe Hogan, ABB Chief Executive Officer

 "ABB is a founding member of the UN Global Compact and remains committed to its principles and goals.
 We work with the Global Compact to ensure that its initiatives and ten principles reach a wider audience, and seek to embed the principles into our own business practice.
-As part of our ongoing commitment, ABB is taking part in the Access to Energy initiative in advance of the Rio+20 summit in mid-2011, and continues to be a member of the Human Rights Working Group."
+As part of our ongoing commitment, ABB is involved in different initiatives and local networks, and continues to be a member of the Human Rights Working Group."

-Human Rights
+Human rights